Valstagna

-The village of Valstagna runs along the right side of the Brenta river and comprehend several district (or contrade): Collicello, Costa, Valgadena, Giara Modon, Sasso Stefani, San Gaetano, Ponte Subiolo, Col Mezzorigo, Londa and Oliero.
+The village of Valstagna runs along the right side of the Brenta river and includes several districts (or contrade): Collicello, Costa, Valgadena, Giara Modon, Sasso Stefani, San Gaetano, Ponte Subiolo, Col Mezzorigo, Londa and Oliero.

 Geographically, the Brenta river valley is a typical valley of the southern rim of the Alps.
 The particularities of the territory are its limestone mountains crossed by the river Brenta, which confers a fertile floor and steep walls to the surrounding territory.

 History

 Origins of the name

 The most plausible hypothesis about the origin of the name "Valstagna" is that the name derives from the Cymbrian, a Germanic dialect, such as many other toponyms in the area.
 According to this theory, "Valstagna" is therefore composed by the union of the terms “Wall" – "wall", "channel", or "valley" - and "Steine" - "stones" or "mountains".

 The Republic of Venice (1405-1796)

-The 16th century coat of arms reminds that Valstagna was once an important trading point for commerce and food trade within the Republic of Venice.
+The 16th century coat of arms reminds that Valstagna was once a trading point for commerce and food trade within the Republic of Venice.

-The Republic of Venice (or Serenissima) facilitated the socio-economic growth of Valstagna by offering tax relief and other benefits to the municipality.
+The latter facilitated the socio-economic growth of Valstagna by offering tax relief and other benefits to the municipality.

-In fact, Valstagna was once part of the "Federazione Dei Sette Comuni" (literally the “Federation of the seven municipalities”), which was itself part of the Republic of Venice.
+In fact, Valstagna was once part of the "Federazione dei Sette Comuni" (literally the “Federation of the seven municipalities”), which was itself part of the Republic of Venice.
 This meant that Valstagna had to be faithful to the latter in the defence of its borders and also meant that villagers had to sustain the Venetian supremacy through the supply of coal and wood.
 This role is reflected in the symbol of Valstagna, the St. Marco’s lion with a close book and a risen sword to remind the privilege that Valstagna’s villagers had not to pay taxes to the Republic of Venice.

 Wood was once transported from the plateau of Asiago towards Valstagna along a mountain path specifically built for this purpose by Gian Galeazzo Visconti in 1400.
 This path, called the Calà del Sasso, originally counted 4444 steps and it is easily accessible even today.
 From Valstagna wood was then loaded into rafts and transported to Venice along the river Brenta.

 Today the yearly Palio delle zattere ("Game of Rafts") recalls this event, and rafts from each of the districts compete between each other in the river.